 What is the weather going to be like at Disney World?

 Well… that’s complicated.
 Weather in Disney World can pretty crazy to predict.
-Even the hurricanes can be hard to
+Even the hurricanes can be hard to predict with accuracy in the area.

 Best response here is to check the weather right before you plan to pack.
 Not weeks before, but days before.
 Because it will change on you.